 1950-1960s: Two more silos were built when the number of Registered Holsteins grew in the mid-1950’s and early 1960’s Toplands was selling bulk overseas and to stud services in the United States.
 We reached a peak at 145 head.
 The farm had grown to about 650 acres, of which half was woodland.
 Grain was no longer grown as the land was needed for hay and corn.
 There were no more pigs, chicken or horses.
 The farm became home to a pair of donkeys and the tradition has carried on through the present day.

 By the early 1990’s seasonal help was becoming harder to find and the cost of producing milk was growing.
-In 1996 the milk cows were sold, and the farm went to hay production as the main source of revenue.
+In 1996, the milk cows were sold, and the farm went to hay production as the main source of revenue.
 We sell most of our hay to horse customers in Connecticut’s Litchfield County.
-We also sell meat to family and friends and eggs to the general public.
+We also sold meat to family and friends and eggs to the general public.

 Toplands is also home to a large collection of antique tractors, trucks and farm equipment from around the country that I have been collecting since I was a boy.
 We restore all of the machines to working condition and paint to original specifications right on the farm.
 Through the Double D Living History Farm we offer tours on an appointment basis for individuals or groups interested in the history of farming and antique machinery.

-If you are interested in more information on our beef or a farm visit, please email us at firstname.lastname@example.org.
+If you are interested in more information on our meat program, hay, firewood or a farm visit from April 1 to November 1, please email us at email@example.com or call the office at 860-354-0649.